DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 In this case we want to look for floating point of 4/5, if we use the first code, we have higher chance of confusing our self when assigning values to arguments.

-The 2nd code greatly reduce such error although it require more typing.
+The 2nd code greatly reduce such error although it require more typing, it also have the benefit of [Keep the Parameter]()

 ## Circular Referencing Solution